The night belonged to the hunter.

 “Be ready, Ranko.
 You have to be quick!” she said to the wolf.“Now!”

-Ranko was her most faithful who had searched hell and highwater to seek Upangshu.
+Ranko was her most faithful who had searched hell and high water to seek Upangshu and the elusive blue parrot which housed his soul.

-He was finally traced to an unheard of town called Arkala.
+Upangshu was finally traced to an unheard of town called Arkala and the blue parrot in the deep, dark woods in the valleys surrounding it.

-What a victory cry he had let out for days when he had found him.
+What a victory cry Ranko had let out for days when he had found them!
 His howls had reached the skies to signal to her that it was time for the deadly duel.
 He was instrumental in meting out this vengeance.

 She gathered the pouch of Sappirs—the eyes of her loyal Naginis.
 They belonged to the sacred land of the Nagas…not here on Earth.